vincehass/SpecDiffTree/README.md

 This work was made possible through the collaborative efforts of an interdisciplinary team of researchers from computer science, medicine, and engineering.
 Thank you to all of the Co-authors of the TSLM publication:
 - Patrick Langer (Stanford University, ETH Zurich, ETH Agentic Systems Lab)
-- Thomas Kaar (Stanford University, TUM)
+- Thomas Kaar (Stanford University, TUM, ETH Agentic Systems Lab)
-- Max Rosenblattl (Stanford University, TUM)
+- Max Rosenblattl (Stanford University, TUM, ETH Agentic Systems Lab)
 - Maxwell A. Xu (Google Research, University of Illinois Urbana-Champaign)
 - Winnie Chow (Stanford University)
 - Martin Maritsch (Amazon)